Cemeteries and graveyards, full of love, betrayal, tragic deaths, murder, and suicide. What will you find?

 Harriet Lapper his wife died Sept 4th 1912 aged 72 years. ~ God is our refuge and our strength ~"

-On the 1841 Census, three year old George is living in Kemble Wiltshire with his parents and nine siblings.
-1851 George is still living with his parents in Kemble, but is now listed as an agricultural labourer.
+On the 1841 Census, three-year-old George is living in Kemble Wiltshire with his parents and nine siblings.
+1851 George is still living with his parents in Kemble but is now listed as an agricultural labourer.
 George remains with his family in Kemble until his marriage to Harriet Titchener in 1863.

 Duntisbourne Abbots

 In 1881 the family has moved again, this time to The Bell Inn, High Street, Hurst, Wargrave in Berkshire.
 Their eldest child Sarah has since gone into domestic service and is living and working at Highfield House, Bath Road, Reading Berkshire.
-George and Harriet have added a daughter, Ann and a son Arthur to their family.
+George and Harriet have welcomed a daughter, Ann, and a son Arthur to their family.
 1891 sees the family still running The Bell Inn in Hurst High Street.
 Emma Lapper had left the family to work as a Telegraphist in West Thurrock, Essex.

 George and Harriet continued to run The Bell Inn until 1907.